-Nephrogenic Systemic Fibrosis Lawyers are Reviewing Cases Nationwide.
+Nephrogenic Systemic Fibrosis Lawyers are No Longer Reviewing New Cases.

 Nephrogenic Systemic Fibrosis (NFS) is a progressive disorder which could occur in those with chronic kidney problems or impaired renal function.
 It is associated with scarring of the skin and connective tissue throughout the body, known as fibrosis.
 The skin thickens and becomes hard, rigid and coarse, which severely restricts movement of the joints.
 It can also lead to widespread fibrosis of other organs and in some cases it is fatal.